By the way, I started this post on February 15th.

 In case you were wondering how efficient I am.

-I have toiled with the notion of putting one on my blog but I am on the fence.
+I have toiled with putting one on my blog but I am on the fence.

-I don’t want to look like I am showing off my home in any way.
+I don’t want to look like I am showing off my home.

-What I would be showing is how YOU can create a cool house on a small budget.
+What I would show is how YOU can create a cool house on a small budget.

 Kind of like a tutorial.

 So I am leaving it up to you.